Parkinson’s Symptoms: Motor and Non-Motor Signs

 - dystonia

-- swallowing issues: also called dysphagia
+- swallowing issues: also called "dysphagia"

 Non-Motor Symptoms

-- cognitive issues
+- cognitive issues, including dementia

-- constipation and other gastrointestinal problems, such as gastroparesis
+- constipation, gastroparesis, and other gastrointestinal problems

 - fatigue